 The General customer reviews and complaints

-The General is a BBB-accredited insurance provider since 2005 and currently holds an A+ rating.
+The General has been a BBB-accredited insurance provider since 2005 and holds an A+ rating.

 The National Association of Insurance Commissioners (NAIC) judges a company based on the number of complaints reported to state insurance regulators.

-It gives The General a 0.51 score, which is well below the median benchmark of 1.00 for all providers and is a satisfactory rating.
+It gives The General an 8.14 score, which is well above the median benchmark of 1.00 for all providers and is an unsatisfactory rating, indicating more complaints than expected.

 J.D.
 Power is another respected industry rating provider that rates a company based on overall customer claims satisfaction.
 The J.D.
-Power 2020 Auto Insurance Study is available based on several regions, but The General remains unrated, so we look to American Family instead for rating information.
+Power 2024 Auto Insurance Study is available based on several regions.

 The General car insurance claims